ASTM D4318 Atterberg Limits: Modern LL, PL, and PI Workflow for Geotechnical and CMT Labs

 Conclusion

 LL, PL, and PI testing should be accurate, consistent, and fast.
-Aldoa unifies field sampling, lab calculations, PI generation, and boring log reporting into a single connected workflow.
+Aldoa's construction materials testing software unifies field sampling, lab calculations, PI generation, and boring log reporting into a single connected workflow.
 This reduces errors, speeds up turnaround, and improves visibility across geotechnical teams.

 Aldoa gives labs and field teams a modern way to run ASTM D4318 without spreadsheets, manual transcription, or outdated legacy systems.